Get a free, no obligation personal loan quote with rates as low as 9.99%

 Closed Mortgages

-However, this is a better option if:
+A closed mortgage may be a better option if:

 Payment Frequency

-There are six mortgage payment frequency options you can choose from, four regular types and two optional, accelerated types.
-Make sure to consider how each will affect your finances before you choose.
+There are six mortgage payment frequency options you can choose from: four regular types and two optional, accelerated types.
+Make sure to consider how each will affect your finances before you choose:

-• Semi-monthly – These require two payments per month for a total of 24 annual payments.
+• Semi-monthly.
+These require two payments per month for a total of 24 annual payments.

-• Bi-weekly – These involve one payment every two weeks for a total of 26 annual payments.
+• Bi-weekly.
+These involve one payment every two weeks, for a total of 26 annual payments.

-• Weekly – One payment is required per week for a total of 52 annual payments.
+• Weekly.
+One payment is required per week for a total of 52 annual payments.

-• Accelerated weekly – One payment equal to 25% of the monthly payment is made once a week.
+• Accelerated weekly.
+One payment equal to 25% of the monthly payment is made once a week.

 Interest Rate